 WHO IS INVOLVED IN A STRAW BUYER SCHEME?

 Straw buyer schemes may involve several different parties.
-The most common include (but are not necessary limited to):
+The most common include (but are not necessarily limited to):

 HOW DOES A STRAW BUYER SCAM WORKS?